ceph/ceph/doc/man/8/ceph-volume.rst

    Do not enable or create any systemd units

+.. option:: --no-tmpfs

+   Skip mountng a tmpfs filesystem when activating the OSD even if a mounted one is not detected

 .. option:: --osds-per-device

    Provision more than 1 (the default) OSD per device